-Different prescribed investor rates (PIRs) apply to investors in multi-rate PIEs (MRPs).
-You need to use the PIR that applies to your situation to make sure you pay the correct amount of tax.
+Different prescribed investor rates (PIRs) apply to investors in multi-rate PIEs.
+You'll need to use the PIR that applies to your situation so you're paying the right amount of tax.

 Individual tax residents